 For our Daily Bouquets, we take advantage of all flowers grown locally at all times of the year.
 We do also include some imported beauties that just grow better in foreign soil, depending on the theme and composition of the bouquet.

 For us, seasonal flowers means recreating the feeling of the seasons where we live, using mostly the blooms that ‘should’ be available within that time of year.
-The design of our Seasonal Bouquets is influenced by our fondness for diversity and colour and to remind the audience that nature blooms differently in all seasons and it’s all to be appreciated and admired.
+The designs of our seasonal bouquets are influenced by our fondness for diversity and colour – to remind the audience that nature blooms differently in all seasons – and that it is all to be appreciated and admired.

 We also look forward to showcasing an additional Daily Bouquet range for special occasions, calendar events and gifting opportunities – like the ‘Good Luck Bouquet’, the ‘Get Well Bouquet’, the ‘Happy Birthday Bouquet’ and the ever-popular ‘I’m Sorry, Bouquet’.

 Each will be designed by experts in the fields of happiness, well-wishing and sincere apology, then hand-crafted by our team wearing big smiles!